-- (a) If an order is made by a court of competent jurisdiction in Australia (other than an order successfully appealed or permanently stayed within 30 days), or an effective resolution passed, for the winding-up of ANZ in Australia, the Notes are redeemable for the Face Value in accordance with this clause 9.1 - (b) In a winding-up of ANZ in Australia, a Note confers upon the Holder, subject to clauses 4.8 and 6.13, the right to payment in cash of the Face Value on a subordinated basis in accordance with clause 9.1(c), but no further or other claim on ANZ in the windingup of ANZ in Australia, including with respect to any unpaid Distribution. - (c) Holders will rank for payment of the Face Value in a winding-up of ANZ in Australia: - (i) in priority to Ordinary Shares; - (ii) equally among themselves and with all Equal Ranking Instruments with respect to priority of payment in a winding-up; and - (iii) junior to the claims of all Senior Creditors with respect to priority of payment in a winding-up in that: - (A) all claims of Senior Creditors must be paid in full (including in respect of any entitlement to interest under section 563B of the Corporations Act) before the claims of the Holders are paid; and - (B) until the Senior Creditors have been paid in full, the Holders must not claim in the winding-up of ANZ in competition with the Senior Creditors so as to diminish any distribution, dividend or payment which, but for that claim, the Senior Creditors would have been entitled to receive, so that the Holder receives, for each Note it holds, an amount equal to the amount it would have received if, in the winding-up of ANZ, it had held an issued and fully paid Preference Share.
+- (a) If an order is made by a court of competent jurisdiction in Australia (other than an order successfully appealed or permanently stayed within 30 days), or an effective resolution passed, for the winding-up of ANZ in Australia, the Notes are redeemable for the Face Value in accordance with this clause 9.1. - (b) In a winding-up of ANZ in Australia, a Note confers upon the Holder, subject to clauses 4.8 and 6.13, the right to payment in cash of the Face Value on a subordinated basis in accordance with clause 9.1(c), but no further or other claim on ANZ in the windingup of ANZ in Australia, including with respect to any unpaid Distribution. - (c) Holders will rank for payment of the Face Value in a winding-up of ANZ in Australia: - (i) in priority to ANZ Ordinary Shares; - (ii) equally among themselves and with all Equal Ranking Instruments with respect to priority of payment in a winding-up; and - (iii) junior to the claims of all Senior Creditors with respect to priority of payment in a winding-up in that: - (A) all claims of Senior Creditors must be paid in full (including in respect of any entitlement to interest under section 563B of the Corporations Act) before the claims of the Holders are paid; and so that the Holder receives, for each Note it holds, an amount equal to the amount it would have received if, in the winding-up of ANZ, it had held an issued and fully paid Preference Share.